paihengxu/CMSC848Q_final_project/README.md

 `representative_bias.py` contains the code to examine the representative bias.

-`results` folder contains the probability of each demographic combinations, the original Q-pain dataset and the heatmap visualizations.
+`results` folder contains the original Q-pain dataset and the heatmap visualizations.
+`iterated_results` folder contains the "No. probability" of each demographic combinations in promtps.